kapouer/matchdom/README.md

 and two methods:
 - clone()
 - toString()
+- get(data) returns the data accessed by expr.path

 Expressions can be modified by filters.
 See the repeat filter for the most complex code doing that.